roebel/pysndfile/README.md

 should install pysndfile and python dependencies.
 Note, that pip cannot install libsndfile for you as it is not provided via pypi.
-To install libsndfile you should be able to use the software manager of your system for this.
-This will however only work if your software manager installs libsndfile such that the compiler will find it using the default settings of the python setup.py compiler.
+To install libsndfile you should be able to use the software manager of your system.
+This will however only work if your software manager installs libsndfile such that the compiler used by the setup.py script will find it.

 ### compile from sources